Skip to content

 BSN coursework differs from associate degree in nursing (ADN) coursework in several regards.
 A primary difference is that BSN programs require a capstone course prior to graduation that applies comprehensive program knowledge to solving problems through identification, analysis, synthesis, plan implementation and evaluation.

-Clinical Requirements: a Pathway to Direct Care Practice
+Clinical Requirements: A Pathway to Direct Care Practice

-Though clinical requirements will vary considerably from one online RN to BSN program to another, they all comprise some portion of the degree program.
+Though clinical requirements vary considerably from one online RN to BSN program to another, they all comprise some portion of the degree program.
 In fact, 60 hours of clinical work per course is not uncommon.
 However, UNCW’s online RN to BSN program does not have a required number of clinical work hours.
 Clinical practice experiences are integrated into various course assignments throughout the program.

 Practical Considerations of an Online RN to BSN Program

 BSN courses differ from ADN coursework in several ways, and the advanced training they offer can improve nurses’ career opportunities.
-Employers look favorably upon nurses with BSNs; some hospital systems like the Veteran’s Administration now require a BSN for entry-level positions.
-RNs eager to dive into an online RN to BSN program can take comfort in the knowledge that, despite which program they choose, they will share a knowledge base common to all accredited RN to BSN programs.
+Employers look favorably upon nurses with BSN degrees; some healthcare systems like the Veteran’s Administration and Magnet hospitals now require a BSN for advancement to mid-level or managerial positions.
+In fact, AACN reports that 25% of hospitals and other healthcare settings require that all new-hire nurses hold a bachelor’s degree, and nearly 70% of employers strongly prefer it.

 Learn more about the UNCW online RN to BSN program.

-Request More Information
+Request Information

-Submit the form below, and a representative will contact you to answer any questions!
+Submit this form, and an Enrollment Specialist will contact you to answer your questions.

 Start your application today!